 Financial Assistance

-Upon request, the MSU may provide a club with bridge financing (short-term, no interest loans), at the discretion of the MSU Vice-President (Finance) and Clubs Accounting & Accounts Receivables Clerk, to financial assist those clubs in meeting their mandate through events or programming.
+Upon request, the MSU may provide a Club with bridge financing (short-term, no interest loans), at the discretion of the MSU Vice-President (Finance) and Clubs Accounting & Accounts Receivables Clerk, to financially assist those Clubs in meeting their mandate through events or programming.

-Clubs shall not apply for bridge financing as a subsidy for the club’s overall budget.
+Clubs shall not apply for bridge financing as a subsidy for the Club’s overall budget.

-A written application for bridge financing must be submitted to the Clubs Accounting Clerk along with an event description, following EOHSS submission.
+A written application for bridge financing must be submitted to the Clubs Accounting Clerk along with an event description, following EOHSS submission;

-The MSU Vice-President (Finance) must approve any bridge financing requests.
+The MSU Vice-President (Finance) must approve any bridge financing requests;

-All clubs must abide by the repayment schedule set out by the MSU.
+All Clubs must abide by the repayment schedule set out by the MSU.

-Where a club defaults on re-payment of the load, the MSU Vice-President (Finance) or the MSU Director of Finance may freeze the Club’s financial account and garnish the account until the loan is fully repaid.
+Where a Club defaults on re-payment of the load, the MSU Vice-President (Finance) or the MSU Director of Finance may freeze the Club’s financial account and garnish the account until the loan is fully repaid.

 Contracts

-Club members, including executives, shall not be authorized to sign contracts of any type on behalf of the MSU of the Club.
+Club members, including executives, shall not be authorized to sign contracts of any type on behalf of the MSU or the Club;

-If a club wishes to enter into a contract (for example, to book a venue or an entertainer), the club shall contact the Clubs Administrator and Clubs Accounting & Account Receivables Clerk.
+If a Club wishes to enter into a contract (for example, to book a venue or an entertainer), the Club shall contact the Clubs Administrator and Clubs Accounting Clerk;

-Any contract signed by a club member, including executives, on behalf of the club or the MSU shall be considered illegitimate.
+Any contract signed by a Club member, including executives, on behalf of the Club or the MSU shall be considered illegitimate;

 The signing of such contract will be considered grounds for sanction as per MSU Clubs Judicial Procedures outlined in Operating Policy – Clubs status.

-Payment of contracts shall be processed by means of a Purchase Order, which shall be obtained from the Clubs Accounting & Accounts Receivables Clerk.
+Payment of contracts shall be processed by means of a Purchase Order, which shall be obtained from the Clubs Accounting Clerk.

-Sponsorship and Co-Promotion
+Sponsorship & Co-Promotion